-- Actively support the health and safety management process in accordance with the responsibilities described in the detailed internal regulations; - Directly apply health and safety regulations and rules; - Report any situations that may affect safety at the Polenergia Group; - Cooperate in the implementation of the Health and Safety Policy.
+- detailed internal regulations; - Directly apply health and safety regulations and rules; - Report any situations that may affect safety at the Polenergia Group; - Cooperate in the implementation of the Health and Safety Policy.

 The Polenergia Group is in the process of developing an accident prevention procedure and developing a health and safety management system to support the implementation of the Policy described above.